mynkbarnwal/mynkbarnwal/README.md

 ### I'm ios developer and a tech enthusiast! 👨🏻‍💻
 - 💁 I am a senior ios developer with 9 years experience
 - 🧑‍🎓 I'm a Computer Science graduate
-- 👨‍🍳 One of the founding member of [Synchsoft HQ](https://synchsofthq.com)
 - 👦 Pronouns : He/Him
 - 🤩 Fun fact : I am a programmer I have no life 🤣🤣🤣🤣